How to stake your ETH

 - During this time, stakers will be adding new blocks to the Beacon Chain but not processing mainnet transactions.

-- Ethereum will fully transition to a proof-of-stake system once the Ethereum mainnet becomes a shard.
+- Ethereum will fully transition to a proof-of-stake system once the Ethereum mainnet merges with the Beacon Chain.

 Benefits of staking to Ethereum